 Figure 8.6.2.1-1 illustrates the procedure for requesting AIMLE Server to assist the AI/ML task transfer.
 The detailed corresponding procedure is detailed as follows:

 1. The source AI/ML member (e.g., an AIMLE Client) sends an AI/ML task transfer assist request to AIMLE Server for assisting the AI/ML task transfer.
 The request message contains the information as specified in Table 8.6.3.2-1.
+This request may contain energy requirements in form of either exact value or resource utilization.
+The AIMLE client may provide energy utilized to partially train the ML model.
+It may also contain further energy requirements for the target UE.
+If the request contains energy related parameters (like remaining) then the target client can use them to compute energy required to execute remaining part of AIML task.

 2. The AIMLE Server discovers other AI/ML members (e.g., other AIMLE Clients) directly or via ML repository, and selects one or more target AI/ML member(s) based on the request from the source AI/ML member.
 The AIMLE Server sends request to the selected target AI/ML member(s) for the AI/ML task transfer, as defined in clause 8.6.2.2.
 Then, the AIMLE Server determines the transfer mode, i.e., transfer with server-controlled or transfer directly from the source AI/ML member to the target AI/ML member.
 For example, if the task is model training, the AI/MLE server determines the target AI/ML member(s) based on AI/ML member(s)’s capability and task’s AI/ML model training requirement.
 The task’s AI/ML model training requirement indicates the AI/ML Information.